Germany reap rewards from increased focus on set pieces

 GIANT GERMANS

-With a towering back four - Loew has stacked his defence with four tall centre-backs who are all good in the air - Germany have a considerable height advantage: Per Mertesacker (1.98 meters), Hummels (1.92), Jerome Boateng (1.92) and Benedikt Hoewedes (1.87) have crowded the area on set pieces.
+With a towering back four - Loew has stacked his defense with four tall center-backs who are all good in the air - Germany have a considerable height advantage: Per Mertesacker (1.98 meters), Hummels (1.92), Jerome Boateng (1.92) and Benedikt Hoewedes (1.87) have crowded the area on set pieces.

 At the 2010 World Cup in South Africa, Germany scored three goals off "Standardsituationen" - as the Germans call them - en route to taking third place after losing to Spain in the semi-finals.
 Germany scored just one set piece at Euro2012, where they lost in the semi-finals to Italy.